gdotdesign/mui/Readme.md

 The aim of this repository is to create Form Controls with JavaScript & CSS (under a namespace), which are look and work the same way in every browser, modular and extensible.

+# Guidelines
+In `disabled` state, components can be manipulated with the API only not user interaction.

 ## Browser Support
 * IE9+
 * Chrome